CSC207-2022F-UofT/course-project-scrabble/README.md

 Welcome to Scrabble, a game played and loved by millions around the world.
 Our team has decided to embark on a journey to rewrite scrabble using CSC207 principles and course concepts!

-Team members: Victor, Clark, Umair, Jazli, Francisco, and Claire.
+Team members: Victor, Clark, Umair, Jazli, Francisco, Claire and Davit.

 ## Rules of our game
 We have written up [revised rules for scrabble](https://github.com/CSC207-2022F-UofT/course-project-scrabble/blob/main/src/main/java/gui/resources/revised_rules_of_scrabble.md) for our game.